jtackaberry/reaticulate/reabank.md

     <td valign="top" style='text-align: center'>id<br/><code>generated</code></td>
     <td>
         A globally unique id (GUID, though technically speaking it's a UUID4) for this bank.<br/><br/>
+        Don't define this yourself -- let Reaticulate generate this for you -- but if you share your bank with other users, be sure to include the id attribute that Reaticulate generates so that projects using this bank can be properly loaded between users.
+        <br/>br/>
-        Don't define this yourself -- let Reaticulate generate this for you.
-When you create a new bank in <code>Reaticulate.reabank</code> and click the Reload toolbar button in the GUI, Reaticulate notices that the bank is missing the <code>id</code> attribute and new random one is automatically generated.
+        When you create a new bank in <code>Reaticulate.reabank</code> and click the Reload toolbar button in the GUI, Reaticulate notices that the bank is missing the <code>id</code>
+        attribute and new random one is automatically generated.
 The bank file is then rewritten to include this new value.
         <br/><br/>
         Just be aware that if you're editing <code>Reaticulate.reabank</code> in a text editor at the same time as Reaticulate generates the GUID and overwrites the file, you'll need to reload it